JessicaBarclay/async-in-csharp/README.md

 **I/O Bound** A task that processes data, from disk or via a network, is likely to be I/O bound(input/output).
 Example program: [Download data from a web service](https://docs.microsoft.com/en-us/dotnet/csharp/async#io-bound-example-download-data-from-a-web-service)

+**Two questions you should ask before you write any asynchronous code**

+NOTE: Taken from the Microsoft docs https://docs.microsoft.com/en-us/dotnet/csharp/async#recognize-cpu-bound-and-io-bound-work

-When optimizing a program, it is good to know if you are CPU bound or I/O bound(memory bound or cache bound), to know where to optimize.
+When optimizing a program, it is good to know if you are CPU bound or I/O bound, to know where to optimize.

+* *Will your code be "waiting" for something, such as data from a database?*

+If your answer is "yes", then your work is I/O-bound.

+* *Will your code be performing an expensive computation?*

+If you answered "yes", then your work is CPU-bound.

+If the work you have is I/O-bound, use async and await without Task.Run.
+You should not use the Task Parallel Library.
+The reason for this is outlined in [Async in Depth](https://docs.microsoft.com/en-us/dotnet/standard/async-in-depth).

+If the work you have is CPU-bound and you care about responsiveness, use async and await, but spawn off the work on another thread with Task.Run.
+If the work is appropriate for concurrency and parallelism, also consider using the [Task Parallel Library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl).